tekknolagi/isdt/index.md

 ## Grading

-Students will be evaluated 100% on homework assignments.
+You will be evaluated 100% on homework assignments.

 Often on homework assignments we will ask you questions as part of an "investigative" assignment.
 The purpose of these questions is to guide you